binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Velocity of the Development Team starts high then declines.
 Often it is hard for people (including the Product Owner) to pin-point why this is happening.
 The Scrum Team may have started out delivering at a consistently high cadence.
 They appeared to be really on fire.

 The code base is small but growing fast.
-As it starts to get larger, the Development Team starts to feel the weight of a lot of code that is been hacked together in a rush.
+As it starts to get larger, the Development Team starts to feel the weight of a lot of code that has been hacked together in a rush.
 This causes the teams ability to release software fast to wane.
 A Scrum Team can get to this point quite fast, as they are a high performance team.
 When you get to this point, almost every change to the code base is hard.
 Make one change and something else fails (the whac-a-mole effect).

 1. Routines are hundreds of lines long.
 Developers have to understand hundreds of lines of code in order to make a small change.
 2. Names are not as meaningful as they should be.